-CountyCare Rewards for Moms:
+CountyCare Rewards for Expectant Families:

-- Prenatal Visits: You can earn \$50 on a CountyCare Visa Rewards Card for going to your prenatal visits in your first trimester and \$10 for visits after the first trimester.
-Up to 14 visits total for the entire pregnancy can earn rewards. - Postnatal Visits: You can earn \$50 when you see your provider for a checkup 1-12 weeks after giving birth. - Well-Baby Visits: Earn a \$50 reward when you bring your baby in for a checkup within one month of your baby's birth.
-Earn \$10 for the next five visits.

-• Immunizations: Earn a \$10 reward for each of the first 10 immunizations your baby receives.
+- Prenatal Visits: You can earn \$50 on a CountyCare Visa Rewards Card for going to your prenatal visits in your first trimester and \$10 for visits after the first trimester, up to 14 visits total. - Postnatal Visits: You can earn \$50 when you see your provider for a checkup 1-12 weeks after giving birth. - Well-Baby Visits: Earn a \$50 reward when you bring your baby in for a checkup within one month of your baby's birth.
+Earn \$10 for the next five visits. - Immunizations: Earn a \$10 reward for each of the first 10 immunizations your baby receives. - Flu Shot: Earn a \$75 reward when your child from 6 to 24 months receives their annual flu vaccine. - Notification of Pregnancy: Members who are pregnant can earn a \$50 reward when they complete the Notification of Pregnancy Form at www.countycare.com under For Members - Extra Benefits and Rewards.